rowlandm/simple_crm/README.md

 Based off this article for [Hello World](https://www.slingacademy.com/article/write-your-first-backend-api-with-fastapi-hello-world/)

-Also based off this article for [using postgresql database](https://mattermost.com/blog/building-a-crud-fastapi-app-with-sqlalchemy/)
+Also based off this article for [using postgresql database](https://mattermost.com/blog/building-a-crud-fastapi-app-with-sqlalchemy/) and [the repo on Github](https://github.com/EzzEddin/fastapi-todo)

 python3 -m venv env